mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/README.md

 ### **Q209**

-What brewertalk.com username was maliciously created by a spearphishing attack?
+What `brewertalk.com` username was maliciously created by a spearphishing attack?

 #### **Approach**

-In Q207, it was seen that the username 'kIagerfield' was created.
+In Q207, it was seen that the username `kIagerfield` was created.

 **Answer: kIagerfield**